ogotoh/spaln/README.md

 ```

 ## <a name="Changes">Changes from previous version</a>
+## Changes in version 2.4.9
+1. The -g option at the format time compresses all output files except for X.grp.
+According to this change, the format of X.grp is slightly modified, which does not necessitate reformat of existing files.
+2. To guard existing files from accidental loss, the propriety of overwrite of each existing file is asked by default.
+The -pn (always skip) or -po (always overwrite) option evades this inquiry.
+3. The default memory size used for core sort in *sortgrcd* has been changed from 1MB to 16MB.

 ## Changes in version 2.4.8
 1. By default, termination codon is included in the output of any form with a protein query.
 Use -pT option to get the previous forms (without termination codon) of outputs.
 2. Enable to read long (>= 2**31B) gzipped files by *spaln* and *sortgrcd*.